Stew-McD/T-reX/README.md

 # WasteAndMaterialFootprint
-A program for Life Cycle Assessment (LCA) calculations of supply chain waste and material footprints
+A program for Life Cycle Assessment (LCA) calculations of supply chain waste and material and material footprints